Green speed ridgeline plot and the work to produce these conditions

 This shows those green speed data summarized in the form of a ridgeline plot.

-I adapted the chart from yesterday with data I’ve collected on green speed of these grasses.
+I adapted a previous chart with data I’ve collected on green speed of these grasses.

 One could draw a line on the chart from bent-poa to Poa annua, bermudagrass, seashore paspalum, and ending at zoysiagrass, and it would match my prediction exactly, if the amount of work done to those surfaces on average was the same.